Technical skills required for City’s MSc in Data Science

 Will I have to write code?

 Yes.
-You should expect to be writing code throughout this course.
+You should expect to be writing code throughout this course and in more than one programming language.
 It is the most flexible and powerful way to manipulate data and apply techniques used in Data Science.
 If you don’t want to write code, this is not the programme for you.

 How much coding will I be doing?

 You will not be building software, but you will be using code to manipulate, analyse and visualise data and run algorithms on the data.
-You will be doing this Python and Matlab, amongst some others.
-The amount of coding you will have to do will depend on which elective modules you choose, but not at the level needed for software engineering.
+You will be doing this mainly in Python and Matlab, but might also use R, other languages and different software tools.
+The amount of code you will have to write will depend on which elective modules you choose, but it will not at the level needed for software engineering.
 This is not a programming degree.

 How much coding experience do I need when I start and how do I prepare?

 We expect you to already know the basics of programming languages, which includes data types, variables, conditional statements and control flow, use of functions and parameter, lists, loops, classes and file input/output.
-If you are familiar with these concepts and their practical use, then you will be able to cope with the level of programming that we expect from you.
 The amount of preparation will depend on your experience.